Wet 'n Wild (Las Vegas)

 Wet 'n Wild was a 27 acre water park located at 2601 South Las Vegas Boulevard on the Las Vegas Strip in Winchester, Nevada.
 The $14 million water park opened on May 18, 1985, as a joint venture between Howard Hughes Development Corporation and Wet 'n Wild.
 A number of ownership changes occurred beginning in 1998.
 It was eventually sold to Palace Entertainment in 2002.
 However, the land itself was leased throughout the water park's history.

 In 2003, plans were announced to end the lease in favor of redeveloping the site.
-Wet 'n Wild closed on September 26, 2004, although several proposed projects for the site have failed to materialize, including a skyscraper resort known as Crown Las Vegas.
-In 2013, former basketball player Jackie Robinson announced plans to build the All Net Resort & Arena on the property, although construction has yet to begin as of 2021.
+Wet 'n Wild closed on September 26, 2004, although several proposed projects for the site have failed to materialize, including a skyscraper resort known as Crown Las Vegas and the All Net Resort & Arena.